Cale-Torino/WinTAK_SDK_Install/README.md

 [<img src="img/14.png" width="600"/>](img/14.png)

-Since whe finished The initial setup we can now continue to build events
+Since whe finished The initial setup we can now continue to build events.

-Right click on your project name and select *properties*
+Right click on your project name and select *properties*.

-Click on *Build* and under the *Platform target* dropdown box select `x64`
+Click on *Build* and under the *Platform target* dropdown box select `x64`.

 [<img src="img/15.png" width="600"/>](img/15.png)